PaulCreaserML/clockface_image_generator/README.md

 # Function

-There are two scripts for generating clock faces.
-One uses matplotlib and the other tensors to generate clock faces.
+There are three scripts for generating clock faces.

+## Matplotlib

+Matplotlib is used to generate clockface images

+## Tensor

+Tensors are used to generate clock faces.

+## Tensor + Image

+Tensors and a clockface png or jpg image are used to generate clock faces.
+You must provide this clockface image.

 It iss quite old and needs updating.
 A companion csv file is also generated.
 This provides labels for training a neural network.